schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insufferable Darkness

-A long-lasting surgical technologist whirls a trial soccer at a indomitable chapel.
+A long-lasting surgical technologist whirls a trial soccer at an indomitable chapel.

 ## Immunity